MicrosoftDocs/fabric-docs/docs/data-engineering/lakehouse-api.md

 The response header contains the URI to poll the status of the asynchronous operations.
 The URI is in the __Location__ variable of the response header.

 The Location variable contains an URI as following: ``https://api.fabric.microsoft.com/v1/workspaces/{workspaceId}/lakehouses/{lakehouseId}/operations/32ad6d2a-82bb-420d-bb57-4620c8860373``.
-The guid ``32ad6d2a-82bb-420d-bb57-4620c8860373`` is the operation id to query the status of running load to tables operations as described in the next section.
+The guid ``32ad6d2a-82bb-420d-bb57-4620c8860373`` is the operation ID to query the status of running load to tables operations as described in the next section.

 ### Monitoring Load to tables operations